pingcap/tidb/docs/design/2022-04-21-performance-diagnosis-enhancements.md

 ```

-In TiDB, `request_source` is concatenated by **scope** and **type**, the scope is one of “internal" and "external", for type, there will be some variation between internal and external transactions.
+In TiDB, `request_source` is concatenated by **scope** and **type**, the scope is one of "internal" and "external", for type, there will be some variation between internal and external transactions.

 The type of the internal transactions would be their capabilities, the internal transactions are listed in the [Internal Transaction Usage](#internal-transaction-usage) section.
-The concatenated `request_source` would be like “internal_ddl_backfill_index", “internal_bindinfo_load", “internal_statistic_load", etc.
+The concatenated `request_source` would be like "internal_ddl_backfill_index", "internal_bindinfo_load", "internal_statistic_load", etc.

 The type of external transaction is the statement type.
-The concatenated `request_source` would be like “external_select", “external_insert", “external_commit", etc.
+The concatenated `request_source` would be like "external_select", "external_insert", "external_commit", etc.

 #### Session